uipath-certification/uipath-certification.github.io/_posts/2020-10-10-variables-case-sensitive-uipath.md

 Note that some have said variable names being passed in and out as arguments are case sensitive.
 Not sure if this is a bug or accepted behavior?
 Regardless, when you write code, be consistent and treat the program like it was case sensitive.

-This old forum talks about the issue in more detail. [detail](https://forum.uipath.com/t/case-sensitivity-in-naming-variables-and-arguments/122137).
+This old forum talks about the issue in more [detail](https://forum.uipath.com/t/case-sensitivity-in-naming-variables-and-arguments/122137).